d-bl/GroundForge/docs/help/Change-tiles.md

 ------------------

 * Type the characters of the custom base tile of your choice (in this case the 3x3) in the second text field.
-* Start with the "alternating" layout on the right, then nudge the tiles until the corners _overlap_ with the following steps.
+* Start with the blue tile in the "alternating" layout on the right, then nudge the tiles until the corners _overlap_ with the following steps.
   * Move the purple tile with the black arrows in north-west direction until you have proper diagonals.
   * Then move the green tile to the north-east to get the diagonals together.